bchh325/portfolio-v2/README.md

 # React Portfolio

-In-progress portfolio website created from scratch in React
+In-progress portfolio website created from scratch in React.

+The funny thing is that the writing-style here feels a lot less "professional" <br>
+here compared to my application over at: https://github.com/bchh325/trading-site <br>
+This is here to show more of my personality.. _hopefully_

 ___